-Kendra Travaille is a researcher for Minderoo’s Flourishing Oceans Initiative, working to help develop the Global Fisheries Index.
+Kendra Thomas Travaille is a researcher for Minderoo Foundation’s Flourishing Oceans initiative, working to help develop the Global Fisheries Index.
 Kendra has over 7 years’ experience working in marine conservation, fisheries governance and seafood certification.
 Kendra holds a Master’s degree in Marine Conservation and is currently completing her doctoral degree at the University of Western Australia examining the role of the sustainable seafood movement in improving fisheries outcomes in the developing world.

 Megan is a research analyst in the Flourishing Oceans Fisheries team.
 Her previous research role in the Galápagos Islands focused on the ecology of sharks.
 Megan also has experience working with Western Australian commercial fisheries, WA state government marine park planning, with conservation initiatives in several countries around the world and holds a BSc with Honours majoring in Coastal & Marine Science and Environmental Biology from Curtin University.